Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water

-Here, we used an x-ray synchrotron source combined with a liquid microjet to record the full photoemission spectrum, including valence, core, and Auger electrons, of indole in aqueous solution.
-The x-ray/liquid-microjet combination proved useful in providing accurate insight into the electronic structure of various molecular species, including nucleic acids, organic chromophores, anions, cations, and transition metal complexes~\cite{Seidel:JPCL2:633, Tentscher:JPCB119:238, Seidel:PCCP19:32226}.
-The valence part of the spectrum will be interpreted in the context of the electrochemical data discussed above, which provides an independent estimate of the redox properties of indole.
-The core-level and Auger energies are element-specific and are sensitive to the specific chemical environment.
-We demonstrate that this concept can be extended even to the domain of non-covalent interactions: We disentangled the non-specific effects, brought about by the long-range solvent polarization, and the specific effects, related to the granularity of the solvent environment, \eg, hydrogen bonding with the nearest solvent molecules.
-The detailed inspection of the whole photoemission spectrum provided an additional view on the character of solvation interaction for different parts of the indole molecule.
+Here, we used soft X-rays in conjunction with a liquid microjet to record the full photoemission spectrum, including valence, core, and Auger electrons, of indole in an aqueous solution.
+Previous liquid-jet photoemission studies have provided accurate insight into the electronic structure of various molecular species, including nucleic acids, organic chromophores, anions, cations, and transition metal complexes~\cite{Seidel:JPCL2:633, Tentscher:JPCB119:238, Seidel:PCCP19:32226}.
+Assisted by electronic structure calculation we assign the major experimental features, and we specifically disentangle non-specific bonding interactions, brought about by the long-range solvent polarization, and the specific effects, related to the granularity of the solvent environment, \textit{e.g.}, hydrogen bonding with the nearest solvent molecules.
+From a computational aspect, we demonstrate the wide applicability of the so-called maximum-overlap method,~\cite{Gilbert:JPCA112:13164} enabling us to model the ionized states with the standard ground-state quantum chemical methods.

-The experimental data were interpreted with an extended \textit{ab initio} modeling of hydrated indole.
-It was demonstrated previously that present-day computational techniques provide a reliable estimate of the energetics for both the valence and core electrons in the liquid phase, even with simple dielectric-continuum models~\cite{Ghosh:JPCB116:7269, Pham:SCIADV3:e1603210, Pluharova:ACR48:1209}.
-Special care must be paid to a proper treatment of the non-equilibrium character of the ionization process.
-In the present work, we demonstrated the wide applicability of the so-called maximum-overlap method~\cite{Gilbert:JPCA112:13164}, enabling us to model the ionized states with the standard ground-state quantum-chemical methods.